 - General The following points deal with physical and electrical aspects of Power1401 connectors, rather than their electronic function. - Mains earth The outer sleeves of the front-panel BNCs, and the metal shells of the various rear-panel connectors, are robustly connected to the metalwork of the case and, via the earth pin of the DC inlet and the earth leads of the power brick, to mains earth.
 All signal returns are tied to mains earth on the printed circuit board.
 Items of equipment connected to the Power1401 must not be treated as isolated from mains earth, nor from each other. - Front-panel LEDs All front-panel BNCs have adjacent yellow LEDs.
-These flash or blink to show appropriate activity, e.g. an ADC input LED lights when its channel is active; a DAC output LED flashes when its channel is updated; digital output LEDs will light when their bit is set.
+These flash or blink as appropriate, e.g. an ADC input LED may light when its channel is active.
+A DAC output LED may flash when its channel is updated.
+Digital output LEDs light when their bit is set.
 LEDs may light to prompt users to make connections.
 LEDs flash in a distinctive manner on self test.
-If all ADC and DAC LEDs turn on at once, and the O pushbutton LED turns off, the 1401 is overheating.
+If all ADC and DAC LEDs turn on at once, and the O pushbutton LED turns off, this indicates the Power1401 is overheating.
 The pushbutton lights red to indicate self-test, and flashes red and green if a hardware error has been detected.
 Normally it glows green, indicating that none of the internal voltage rails has drifted outside limits.
-See also LED diagnostic patterns, page 45. - Socketed chips Chips connected directly to the outside world are susceptible to damage from electrostatic discharge or signal overload, though in practice this seems to happen only rarely.
-In the case of the ADC inputs and DAC outputs the chips are in sockets, to allow their replacement without unsoldering.
-All such chips are readily-available types; if ordering, specify the exact part-code as on page 37 to ensure insertion-mount, lead-free parts.
-See page 36 for opening the Power1401 and page 37 for the location and identification of socketed chips. - MOSFET protection Digital and event input signals pass through low-voltage chips that are only available in surface-mount style and so cannot be socketed.
-These chips are protected by MOSFET devices and are safe against moderate overvoltages of either polarity. - Connector diagrams On the following pages, all rear-panel connectors are drawn as the user sees them, i.e. viewed from the outside.
+See also LED diagnostic patterns, page 44. - Externallyconnected chips ICs connected directly to the outside world are susceptible to damage from electrostatic discharge or signal overload, though in practice this seems to happen only rarely.
+ADC inputs and DAC outputs are diode-clamped to ± 15 V. Digital-output ICs are diode-clamped to ± 5 V and ground.
+Digital-input and eventinput signals are protected by MOSFET devices and are safe against moderate overvoltages of either polarity.
+However, if these measures fail, damaged ICs must be unsoldered and replaced.
+All such ICs are readily-available types.
+If ordering, specify the exact part-code as on page 36 to ensure lead-free parts.
+See page 35 for opening the Power1401 and page 36 for the location and identification of I/O chips.
+See page 45 for sending the 1401 back to CED. - Connector diagrams On the following pages, all rear-panel connectors are drawn as the user sees them, i.e. viewed from the outside.
 This is also the view of their mating connectors as seen while wiring them up!